BlackBerry Bold

-The BlackBerry Bold is a line of smartphones developed by BlackBerry, Ltd. The family was launched in 2008 with the 9000 Model.
-In 2009 the form factor was shrunk with the 9700 and the Tour 9630.
-In 2010 BlackBerry released the 9650 and 9780 refreshed with OS 6.
-In 2011 came the 9790 and 9788 along with the 9900/9930 series.
-The 9900/9930 and 9790 are touchscreen smartphones, released in August and November 2011.
+The BlackBerry Bold was a line of mid-range and high-end smartphones developed by BlackBerry Limited.
+The lineup was launched in 2008 with the BlackBerry Bold 9000, originally a flagship BlackBerry device before the introduction of the BlackBerry Storm.
+In 2009, the form factor was made more compact with the 9700 and the 9630.
+In 2010, the 9650 and 9780 were released with BlackBerry OS 6.
+In 2011, the 9780 was replaced by the 9790/9788 alongside the 9900/9930 series.
+The 9900/9930 and 9790, which have additional touchscreen displays, released in August and November 2011, respectively.

-The Bold family is known for its distinctive form factor; QWERTY keyboard, typical BlackBerry messaging capabilities with a different keyboard than the Curve series.
-The Bold series is usually more expensive and has more expensive materials (e.g. leather, soft touch, carbon fiber, metal) than the Curve (plastic, glossy), and has higher specifications.
-There are two basic form factors with the Bold line: the original larger size on the 9000 and 9900 Series and the "baby bold" form factor the other models have.
+The Bold family was known for its distinctive form factor, QWERTY keyboard, and typical BlackBerry messaging capabilities with a different keyboard design than the Curve and Pearl series.
+The Bold series was usually more expensive and had more expensive materials (e.g. leather, soft touch rubber, carbon fiber, metal) compared to the Curve (plastic, glossy), and had higher specifications.
+There were two basic form factors within the Bold line: the original larger size on the 9000 and 9900, and the compact form factor of the other models.

 Early series

 BlackBerry Bold 9700

-The BlackBerry Bold 9700 (codenamed "Onyx") is a high-end mobile phone data device (smartphone) developed by BlackBerry and released on December 18, 2009.
-While many things including the form factor are similar between this model and the larger models, the difference in the 9700's specifications are as follows:
+The BlackBerry Bold 9700 (codenamed "Onyx") was released on December 18, 2009.
+While it shares most of its features with the larger models, the difference in the 9700's specifications are as follows: